zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 * **serviceId**

     This parameter specifies the service instance identifier that is registered in the API Mediation Layer installation.
-    The service ID is used in the URL for routing to the API service through the gateway.
+    The service ID is used in the URL for routing to the API service through the Gateway.
     The service ID uniquely identifies the service in the API Mediation Layer.
     The system administrator at the customer site defines this parameter.

     **Important!**  Ensure that the service ID is set properly with the following considerations:

-    * When two API services use the same service ID, the API gateway considers the services to be clones (two instances for the same service).
+    * When two API services use the same service ID, the API Gateway considers the services to be clones (two instances for the same service).
 An incoming API request can be routed to either of them.
     * The same service ID should be set only for multiple API service instances for API scalability.
     * The service ID value must contain only lowercase alphanumeric characters.
     * The service ID cannot contain more than 40 characters.